Self: Here I Am

 The broken soul bounces chaotically between experiences.
 They may convincingly discuss psychological implications of their behavior, and then ignore the wisdom, behaving in unsuspected and destructive ways.
 The fluent language centers of their brain appear disconnected from the emotional impulses guiding their behaviors.
 They lack coherency of beliefs, values and actions.
 Without coherency, lives become chaotic.
 Without the inner-stability of coherency, we lose consistency.
 We become reactionary creatures, not defined by the self but by the current environment.
 The inconsistency of behavior creates an unknowable self.
 Until internal controls are established, gently guiding choice toward internally determined goals, the self remains unknown.

 The self is complex, even the most coherent person, must face large shadows in the interior landscape of their soul.
+Only through consciousness can we know ourselves.
 Consciousness is a late comer to life.
-Organisms lived and thrived millions of years before conscious existence emerged.
+Organisms lived and thrived millions of years before conscious knowledge of self existence emerged.
 Our biological functioning occurs largely without conscious control.
 The self—an object of consciousness—becomes the anchor of thought and meaning.
-We conceive of an object acting and thinking—the self.
-From the fixed point of self, we interpret the world, creating meaning out of the chaos.
+We conceive of the self as the actor and thinker—the self.
+From the fixed point of a knowledge of self, we interpret the world, creating meaning out of the chaos.
 But the self is dynamic, expanding and retracting with experience.
 We never comprehensively understand the entire self.
 Behaviors, thoughts and feelings may spontaneously burst into existence unexpectedly.

 Lack of coherence leaves the broken soul unanchored, expressing the lack in chaotic appeals for acceptance or emotionless manipulations.
 Those suffering from emptiness act, say, and promise to win acceptance; but their promises are automatic cries for acceptance and not bound with integrity.
 Shame covertly motivates their responses.
 But promises made without the coherence of self lack commitment and are easily broken, nonchalantly excused with the slightest justification.
 Without the coherence of self, the promises made satisfy the external pressures at the moment, later when different external pressures are present, priorities shift to satisfy the factors of that moment.
 The external pressure is all that exists.